Friday, June 24, 2022

 Mountain Biking at the Kimberley Nordic Centre

-Drive up past the ski hill to the Nordic Centre and you'll find a gigantic network of trails that connect to the Nature Park.
+Drive up past the ski hill to the Nordic Centre and you'll find a gigantic network of trails that connect to the Kimberley Nature Park.

 We have ridden the following trails:

-Happy Hans Loop - Beginner friendly and perfect for novice mountain bikers wanting a gentle intro to the trails around Kimberley.
+Beginner friendly and perfect for novice mountain bikers wanting a gentle introduction to the trails around Kimberley.
 The loop is 1.9 km and gains/loses roughly 85 metres of height.

 There are a couple of hills to climb that could be walked by young children or beginner riders, but I love the flowy ending to the ride as you descend back down to the trailhead (clockwise direction.)